segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/index.md

 order: 0
 ---

 The SegmentStream panel allows you to control the flow of data between the site and third-party systems in case [the `digitalData` data layer is installed on the site](/for-developer/).
-Flow control is performed using six entities: Variables, Events, Integrations, Priorities, Scripts, Manual Data Import.
+Flow control is performed using six entities: Variables, Events, Integrations, Priorities, Scripts, Data Sources.
 Accordingly, the system interface is divided into 6 main sections, which can be accessed via tabs at the side of the interface.

 ![](/img/overview.11.png)